 We are not responsible for what providers do or fail to do.
-If they refuse to treat you or give you poor or dangerous care, we are not responsible.
+If they refuse to treat you or give you poor or dangerous care, we cannot be responsible.
 We need not do anything to enable them to treat you.